xXKeNdAmAmAsTeRXx/XAI_methods_in_classification/README.md

 ![img.png](assets/MyPug2.png)

 On this figure you can see Integrated Gradients method performed with the whole fine tuned resnet18 as a forward function.
 This method gives us more overall idea of what influenced model decision.
+Long story short ingradient gradient are an importance score for each input pixel given by approximation of the integral of gradients of the model's output with respect to the input.

 Read more: https://arxiv.org/abs/1703.01365